 Is this new feature something that you should take advantage of?
 Continue reading to explore how it works and some of the benefits that it can offer.

 To understand why Google Vacation Rentals can be beneficial to hosts, let’s first look at how this functionality is displayed on Google.
 To find this functionality, a user should type in, for example, “Chicago Vacation Rentals” in the main search bar.
-Then in the Google search results, they will see a vacation rental snippet and a map with rates.
-Usually, searchers will be able to find it between a block of expensive paid ads and organic search results occupied by powerful OTAs such as Airbnb and Vrbo.
+Then, in the Google search, they will see a vacation rental snippet and a map with rates.
+Usually, searchers will be able to find it between a block of expensive paid ads and organic search results occupied by powerful OTAs (Online Travel Agencies) such as Airbnb and Vrbo.

 Google’s functionality enjoys a lucrative spot in the search results and entices users to click on it without even having to start researching what major OTAs have to offer.